Arley, Missouri

 Arley is an unincorporated community in Clay County, in the U.S. state of Missouri.

 History

 A post office called Arley was established in 1893, and remained in operation until 1907.
-The community was named after Arley Webber, a settler's son.
+The community was named after Arley Weber, a settler's son.

+The modern post office is a converted railroad tollbooth, originally constructed in 1905, which ceased operation due to the restrictions of the Wartime Prohibition Act.